More than 4,500 people receive a cancer diagnosis in the U.S. every day, according to the American Cancer Society, and the risk increases with age.

 Chemotherapy causes hair loss, so many cancer patients choose to wear a wig.

-Unfortunately, wigs are not covered by Original Medicare or Medigap.
+Unfortunately, wigs don’t have coverage through Original Medicare or Medigap.

 Some Medicare Advantage plans or cancer insurance plans may offer coverage for wigs.